fspaolo/gfw-problem/README.md

 [Eye catching figure here]

-# Summary
+## Summary

 [Brief summary of the project: expand on this]

 This project describes a state-of-the-art automated system for tracking, classifying and reporting vessel activities worldwide.
 Our approach leverages freely-available satellite radar and optical imagery, and AI-driven algorithms for planetary-scale fishing monitoring using the Google cloud platform.
 We propose a two-step development process: First, implement an artificial neural network framework for ship detection using freely available Synthetic Aperture Radar (SAR) amplitude data that can be scaled globally.
 Second, with a fully working object-detection system in place, extend the data capability and model sophistication to improve detection accuracy, assimilating SAR polarization data and optical imagery.

-# Motivation
+## Motivation

 *Why do we need this?* Illegal and unsustainable fishing practices can deplete marine resources and endanger food security.
 Illegal, unreported and unregulated (IUU) fishing, which is most prominent in countries with weak fisheries management and lax law enforcement, affects legitimate commercial fishers, impacts the accuracy of stock estimates, and induce severe damage to non-target species and vulnerable marine ecosystems.
 It is estimated that IUU fishing impacts the global economy on the billion-dollar-scale annually.
 Most developing countries do not have sufficient infrastructure in place to monitor vessel activity at large scale.
 And current global approaches rely on [describe deficiencies of CFAR].
 There is a need for assessing activities

-# Challenges
+## Challenges

 [in narrative summarize challenges from papers] data, infrastructure, global validation

+- pre-trained models on RS images
+- limited labeled RS data for training

 **NOTE** I will not attempt to use the SAR phase information in the first implementation of the system.
 This is experimental and will likely require substantial research.
 This will also require additional development on the data engineering side: (a) data is not easily available and (b) the complex information will need to be pre-processed.
 I would first implement a DL framework to analyze Amplitude, then think how to incorporate Polarization and Optical information, and then (if we decide it’s worth pursuing based on small-scale tests) investigate incorporating Phase information.

 Make clear this proposal is of practical character.
 We do not intent to develop new machine learning methods, but instead we aim to implement, test and adapt working methods and investigate optimal practices for the problem in question.

-# Technical Overview
+## Technical Overview

-## Considerations

-The detection framework needs to be:
+Regarding the choice of technologies and strategies adopted to develop the vessel detection system, there are a few practical considerations that must be taken into account.
+Overall, the framework needs to be:

-- fast (aiming near-real time detection in future)
+- fast (aiming at near-real time detections in future)
-- simple (whenever possible) ##NOTE: Maybe remove this?
+- transparent (to facilitate implementation and modifications)
-- scale globally (identify and asses scalability bottlenecks early on)
+- scalable (identify and asses scalability bottlenecks early on)
-- automated (or with minimal human interaction as possible)
+- automated (or with as minimal human intervention as possible)
-- transparent (to allow easy implementation and modifications)
 - proven (has been successfully applied, and showed potential to outperform CFAR)
-- well documented (accessible by any team member)
+- documented (accessible by any team member)
-- based on actively maintained open-source code
+- open (based on actively maintained open-source code and publicly-available data)

+Next is a draft sketch of the development steps so as to structure the rationale of the project.

 ## Proposed steps